yjiangc/yjiangc.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a hydroclimate scientist specializing in the dynamics of the global water cycle and its interactions with land and human systems.
-I utilize advanced computational methods—including satellite remote sensing, physical/climate models, and AI techniques—to generate actionable solutions for sustainable water management and food security.
+I utilize satellite remote sensing, physical/climate models, and AI techniquesto generate actionable solutions for sustainable water management and food security.

  I am currently a postdoctoral Scholar working with [Prof. Jennifer Burney](https://sustainability.stanford.edu/people/jennifer-burney) in the School of Global Policy & Strategy and Scripps Institution of Oceanorgraphy at UC San Diego.
 My current research focuses on Climate Impacts and Food Security:
  - Vulnerability Diagnostics: Tracing rainwater sources using satellite-based water isotopes to pinpoint regions of high agricultural risk.